MattFiler/OpenCAGE/README.md

 When you're finished creating a mod you can save it for either personal use or to share it with others.

-1. Load "Mod Tools.exe" and select "Save".
+1. Load the mod tools and select "Save".
 2. Enter the mod name (used to identify the mod), description (shown in the tools when previewing the mod), author (your name) and tagline (the description used in-game).
 3. Select an image to use as the mod's preview picture and select what configurations you wish to include in your mod.
 You may have changed something you don't want included.
 Be careful not to include/exclude something important!
 4. Press save.
 Your mod will be created and the file explorer will open.